adamjberg/devtails.xyz/_posts/adam/2022-11-17-accelerated-reader.md

 ![](/assets/img/accelerated-reader-rewards.png)
 <figcaption>Not my actual rewards program, but similar concept</figcaption>

-It’s difficult to remember how many books I was actually reading (or even which books), but I eventually reached the top award they had planned for.
+It is difficult to remember how many books I was actually reading (or even which books), but I eventually reached the top award they had planned for.
 Eventually at different thresholds they would just invite me to their room of goodies and say that I could pick anything I wanted.

 The more I read, the more I figured out how to game the system.
 Non-fiction books were considered “more valuable” because they contained real information, and I guess most people preferred to read fiction.
 But as soon as I found the point to page ratio for non-fiction was higher I honed in my book selection in that direction.

 I must have exhausted the selection of non-fiction books (or got bored of this tactic) because I eventually saught out a new challenge.
 I logged into the system one day and sorted by most points for a book.
 I can’t recall a single book I’ve read during this multi-year reading binge, but I still remember the book at the top of that list: “Uncle Tom’s Cabin."

-According to [this site]([https://www.booksource.com/products/uncle-toms-cabin__0486440281.aspx](https://www.booksource.com/products/uncle-toms-cabin__0486440281.aspx)), Uncle Tom’s Cabin is 384 pages long, rated for grades 9 and above, and a whopping 32 Accelerated Reader points.
+According to [booksource]([https://www.booksource.com/products/uncle-toms-cabin__0486440281.aspx](https://www.booksource.com/products/uncle-toms-cabin__0486440281.aspx)), Uncle Tom’s Cabin is 384 pages long, rated for grades 9 and above, and a whopping 32 Accelerated Reader points.
 This was 4 grade levels above what I was “supposed” to be reading as a 5th grader.
 The challenge was too alluring for me though.
-I’m pretty sure I had to ask my mom to buy the book because our elementary school library didn’t bother holding a copy of a book no one was ever going to read.
+I am pretty sure I had to ask my mom to buy the book because our elementary school library didn’t bother holding a copy of a book no one was ever going to read.

 It still pains me to reflect on what happened next.  **I failed.**  I was riding high on all of my Accelerated Reader points, but I hit a total wall with Uncle Tom’s Cabin.
-Maybe a chapter or two in I couldn’t make it any further.  **I didn’t understand what the book was about** and it was incredibly unenjoyable.
+I ws Maybe a chapter or two in I couldn’t make it any further.  **I did not understand what the book was about** and it was incredibly unenjoyable.

-I employed a technique that I had learned earlier where you simply take the quiz with the book nearby as a reference.
+I employed a technique I had learned earlier, where you simply take the quiz with the book nearby as a reference.
 There were usually only 10 or so questions, so it was usually possible to pass without having fully read a book.
 Whether I got the points or not on this one didn’t matter.
-I was ashamed of myself and told myself I wasn’t a good reader.
+I was ashamed and told myself I wasn’t a good reader.

 My memory is fuzzy, but I don’t remember paying much attention to reading or scoring points after this failure.
 I continued to read for classes and for leisure, but I **lost my drive to be the best reader I could be.**

 ## Reflections From the Other Side

-Without the help of the Accelerated Reader program, I don’t think I would be nearly as successful as I’ve been.
+Without the help of the Accelerated Reader program, I don’t think I would be nearly as successful as I have been.
 Without realizing it, I was quickly accelerating the pace at which I could consume books.
-Even though I took my foot off the accelerator towards the end, I still had the benefits of what was likely an above average reading speed.
+Even though I took my foot off the accelerator towards the end, I still had gained the benefits of what was likely an above average reading speed.

 Higher reading speed and comprehension led to reading becoming a more enjoyable experience, ultimately reinforcing the activity as something I enjoy doing.
 The “hack” to focus on non-fiction books ended up being additionally helpful.
 I have remained much more interested in reading non-fiction, which makes it a lot easier to pick up (and complete) self-help or software development books.